-Enhances student's knowledge, personal development, professional development, and professional preparation by integrating academic study with practical experience.
-On-the-job training in a restaurant or food service environment.
+Enhances student's knowledge, personal development, professional development, and professional preparation by integrating academic study with practical experience through on-the-job training in a restaurant or food service environment.
 Instructor approval required.
+Students must take CCI 280A, B and C for a total of nine credits and 300 employment hours.